MartinFk/VRQuestionnaireToolkit/README.md

 (For existing projects, please see <a href="https://github.com/MartinFk/VRQuestionnaireToolkit/wiki/%F0%9F%9B%A0%EF%B8%8FIntegration-&-Event-Subscription"> Wiki/Integration</a>)

 ## Documentation
-Visit the <a href="https://github.com/MartinFk/VRQuestionnaireToolkit/wiki"> Wiki 📘</a>  for full documentation.
+Visit the <a href="https://github.com/MartinFk/VRQuestionnaireToolkit/wiki"> Wiki 📘</a>  for full documentation and more information.

 ## Known Issues
 1) Do not use your selected delimiter (e.g. ";") in your question